RobinKumar5986/wwwhisper/README.md

 wwwhisper utilizes auth-request nginx module created by Maxim Dounin.
 The module allows to specify which locations require authorization.
-Each time a request is made to a protected location, the auth-request module sends a sub-request to the wwwhisper process to determines if the original request should be allowed.
+Each time a request is made to a protected location, the auth-request module sends a sub-request to the wwwhisper process to determine if the original request should be allowed.
 The sub-request carries a path and all headers of the original request (including cookies). wwwhisper responds to the sub-request in one of three possible ways: